ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Protocols/README.md

 ### 🛠️ Materials

-• Sterile liquid TAP medium
+• agar slant

-• Agar slant
+• sterile Erlenmeyer flask (*appropriate volume*: the working volume should not exceed approximately 50–70% of the total flask capacity, in order to allow adequate aeration and prevent oxygen limitation)

-• Sterile Erlenmeyer flask (*appropriate volume*: the working volume should not exceed approximately 50–70% of the total flask capacity, in order to allow adequate aeration and prevent oxygen limitation)
+• cellulose lid to close the flask

-• Cellulose lid
+• sterile TAP medium

-• Sterile polystyrene inoculating loops 1 μL
+• sterile polystyrene inoculating 1 μL loops

 ### ⚙️ Procedure
-• Work under the laminar flow hood.
+1. Work under the laminar flow hood.

-• Open the agar slant carefully.
+2. Open the agar slant carefully.

-• Gently touch the surface of the algal colony with the loop.
+3. Gently touch the surface of the algal colony with the loop.
 Avoid digging into the agar.
 A small amount of biomass is sufficient to cover the inside of the loop.

-• Open the sterile flask containing liquid TAP.
+4. Open the sterile flask containing liquid TAP.
 Keep the opening exposure time as short as possible.

-• Insert the loop into the medium and gently swirl to release the cells.
+5. Insert the loop into the medium and gently swirl to release the cells.

-• Close the flask.
+6. Close the flask.

-• Label with: Strain - Your initials - Date - other data that might be necessary to distinguish the culture (above all when more than one is growing in the incubator)
+7. Label with: Strain - Your initials - Date - other data that might be necessary to distinguish the culture (above all when more than one is growing in the incubator)

-• Incubate under standard growth conditions.
+8. Incubate under standard growth conditions.

 📈 Culture Conditions